KavinSankar123/ENGCMP0600---Writing-Directions-in-Markdown/README.md

 - Walk towards your disk after it landed and locate it.

 ### **7. Repeat Steps 3, 4, 5, 6**
-- Repeat the above steps UNTIL you are approximately 50ft away from the basket.
+- Repeat the above steps **until** you are approximately 50ft away from the basket.

 ### **8. Throwing your Putter**
 - Grab your putter and follow the procedure from step 5.